imiranda9/golf-ball-launch-calculator/README.md

 specifically to compensate for this forced rotation and the altered coordinate space.

 Additionally, the video must include the golfer’s full backswing.
-The `findImpactFrame` function intentionally skips the beginning portion of the file to avoid misidentifying early club movements as ball impact.
+The logic responsible for locating the point of contact intentionally skips the beginning portion of the video to avoid misidentifying early club movements as ball impact.
 This behavior is tuned for the test video and may not generalize to all swing recordings.